akroshko/emacs-otdb/README.md

 ============

 This package requires a standard Emacs installation, of course.
-It has mostly been tested with the current Emacs package on Debian Linux (Jessie) and should not require any other packages from the Debian package manager.
+It has mostly been tested with the current Emacs package on *Debian Linux (Jessie) 8.2* and should not require any other packages from the Debian package manager.
 The associated library from [http://github.com/akroshko/emacs-stdlib](http://github.com/akroshko/emacs-stdlib) is the only additional Emacs requirement.
 The `git` version control system is an optional requirement to using the installation